 Aldercar High School staff will adopt and adapt the risk management materials available through EVOLVE to ease the burden of bureaucracy that might otherwise discourage leaders from making full use of educational visit learning opportunities.

 5. Monitoring

-To ensure policy and procedures are being followed the establishment will undertake monitoring of off-site visits SVS will provide sample monitoring of visits 'in the field'
+To ensure policy and procedures are being followed the establishment will undertake monitoring of off-site visits

 SVS will provide sample monitoring of visits 'in the field'.

 6. Insurance